 Frequently Asked Questions

-AirAvant Medical has succeeded in creating a revolutionary sleep apnea therapy device.
-With such a revolutionary device, there are often many questions.
-Read some of the answers to frequently asked questions about the Bongo Rx below.
-If you have a specific question, please contact us and we will respond to you directly.
+Bongo Rx is a revolutionary new CPAP alternative treatment for mild to moderate obstructive sleep apnea.
+These are answers to frequently asked questions about Bongo Rx.
+If you have a question that is not answered here, please contact us and we will respond to you directly.

 How is Bongo Rx different from CPAP therapy?